 - Also ensure that the communication is two-way and that you are checking in on staff who are working from home, self-isolating or (if appropriate) unwell, to see how they are doing.

-- Parishes may find that they face financial difficulties in continuing to pay their staff.
+- Parishes who employ staff may find that some or all of their work can no longer be performed or that income has been reduced to such an extent that they are no longer able to pay their wages.
 The government is making available a Coronavirus Job Retention Scheme, under which grants are paid to employers of 80% of an employee’s salary up to a maximum of £2,500 per month, plus minimum pension contributions and employer’s national insurance, if the employer places the employee on ‘furloughed leave’ as an alternative to making employees redundant.
 The employee can do no work while on furloughed leave.The regulations around this have not been published yet but guidance can be found here.
 If seeking to do this, you should seek professional HR advice.
+Parishes should however consider the wider needs of the country and bear in mind that the government’s intention with the retention scheme is to underwrite salaries for people who cannot work at this time and would otherwise be made redundant rather than a tactical cost-cutting measure.
 You should also seek professional HR advice if you need to consider staff redundancies.

 - If you would like to do some background reading on more general HR issues such as redundancy, to gain an understanding of what questions to ask, there is a helpful toolkit on the Diocese of Guildford website: https://www.cofeguildford.org.uk/docs/default-source/about/Administration/hr/hr-toolkit.pdf?sfvrsn=2 Note though that as it says on the front page, it is no substitute for specific legal or HR advice and neither the Guildford nor the Chichester DBF can be held responsible for any errors or omissions, and that updates to reflect changes such as furloughed leave will not have been included.